sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 **NOTE**: The Sensu Catalog is in public preview and is subject to change.
 {{% /notice %}}

-The [Sensu Catalog][1] is a collection of Sensu integrations that provide reference implementations for effective observability.
+The [Sensu Catalog][1] is a collection of Sensu integrations that provide reference implementations for effective monitoring and observability.
-The official Sensu Catalog is available in the [web UI][2], but you can also create a private catalog of custom integrations and make it available to users in the Sensu web UI.
+The official Sensu Catalog is available in the [web UI][2], but you can also create a private catalog of custom integrations and make it available to users in place of the official Sensu Catalog.

 Before you begin, make sure that your integration files are saved in a repository that follows the required [organizational framework][3].